DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: DeepEdge

 \subsection{State Representation}

 In DRL, a state is defined when the agent takes an action.
 Considering our system architecture, the agent is the orchestrator that takes action when a task comes to the orchestrator in order to be offloaded to the corresponding edge or the cloud server.
 Note that since each incoming task is produced by a mobile device by following a Poisson process, the time between consecutive states is exponentially distributed.
-Thus, we define a state $S_t$ at which the orchestrator makes a decision for the task.
+Thus, we define a state $s$ at which the orchestrator makes a decision for the task.

 There are two fundamental feature sets for the state representation in our architecture due to different application requirements: app attributes and network attributes.
 App attributes indicate the individual requirements of the applications in order to ensure their QoS and to identify the corresponding state.
 On the other hand, network attributes describe the current condition of the network.
-Thus, a transition between two consecutive states in a stochastic environment would be as in Figure \ref{StateTransition} and the transition probability $P{ss'}$ is defined as $P{ss'} = P\left(S_{t+1}=s' \mid S_t=s, a_t = a\right)$.
+Thus, a transition between two consecutive states in a stochastic environment would be as in Figure \ref{StateTransition} and the transition probability $P{ss'}$ is defined as $P{ss'} = P\left(s_{t+1}=s' \mid s_t=s, a_t = a\right)$.
 However, even though the taken action changes the environment through four supplemental attributes we add, the action does not fully determine the next state due to the Poisson fashion of the different applications run by multiple users.

-In this study, we use nine static features in which three of them indicate app attributes, while six of them are related to the network condition.
-On the other hand, since the number of edge servers vary based on the network configuration, the attribute that shows the current load of an edge server depends on the environment.
-We explain the details of the attributes in Table \ref{StateTable}.
+In this study, we use ten features in which three of them indicate app attributes, while seven of them are related to the network condition.
+On the other hand, since the number of edge servers varies based on the network configuration, the attribute that shows the current load of an edge server depends on the environment.
+The attributes of a state are given in Table \ref{StateTable}.